Female Horse Racing Reporters

 Leonna Mayor

-Leonna Mayor went into a depression due to this unforeseen circumstance but something good did come of it.
-Many different TV channels saw Leonna Mayor as a vital target to join their racing teams with natural charm and great knowledge of the sport.
+Leonna Mayor went into a depression due to this unforeseen circumstance, but something good came of it.
+Many different TV channels saw Leonna Mayor as a vital target to join their racing teams with natural charm and excellent knowledge of the sport.

-With channels like ITV and Sky Sports wanting her to present their racing shows, Leonna started becoming her old self again, finding the confidence to even come out on Instagram and tell the public about her skin condition.
+With channels like ITV and Sky Sports inviting her to present their racing shows, Leonna began to regain her old self, finding the confidence to even post on Instagram and share with the public about her skin condition.

 She now stars on At The Races and appears on ITV Racing.
-In addition, she also does videos and radio commentary for William Hill.
+She also does videos and radio commentary for William Hill.

 Alice Plunkett

-Starting her career in 1993, Alice competed in some of the biggest races in the UK.
+Starting her career in 1993, Alice competed in some of the UK’s biggest races.
 She is the only female jockey ever to compete in both the Badminton Horse Trials and over the Grand National course at Aintree.
 A true legend.

 Alice Plunkett

-She also represented Great Britain in the European Three-Day Event Championships under 21 and performed really well.
-Shortly after this, she retired from professional riding in 2000, however, she still competes in charity races at the Cheltenham Festival.
+She also represented Great Britain at the European Three-Day Event Championships under-21 and performed very well.
+Shortly after this, she retired from professional riding in 2000.
+However, she still competes in charity races at the Cheltenham Festival.

 In 2001, Channel 4 offered Plunket the job of presenting their racing show.
-Due to the fact that her love of horse racing hadn’t waned, she happily took on the roll and stayed with Channel 4 all the way to 2016.
+Her love of horse racing hadn’t waned, so she happily took on the role and stayed with Channel 4 until 2016.

-When ITV took over in 2017, Alice was kept a part of the ITV Racing team and ever since then, she still presents the show with her fellow team.
+When ITV took over in 2017, Alice remained part of the ITV Racing team, and she has continued to present the show alongside her fellow team members ever since.

 Alice Plunkett is a host on ATR and moved across to Racing UK at its inception.